Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 — America's Got Talent (@AGT) August 31, 2017

-That leaves us with Angelina Green and DaNell Daymon & Greater Works.
-The judges get to vote to save their favorite.
+That left us with Angelina Green and DaNell Daymon & Greater Works.
+The judges got to vote to save their favorite.
 Heidi voted for Angelina, but the other three judges all voted for DaNell Daymon & Greater Works, so they are moving on to the semifinals and Angelina is eliminated.

 What do you think of the results on America’s Got Talent 2017 tonight?